Social Dancing

-Social Dancing is the second studio album by the Scottish musical trio Bis.
+Social Dancing is the second studio album by the Scottish musical trio Bis, released in 1999.

 Critical reception

 The Austin Chronicle thought that "while Social Dancing is enjoyable as a hyperactive whirl through Brit-pop forms of the Eighties and early Nineties, this homage to the material world lacks the rebel edge of the band's earlier work."
 Rolling Stone noted that "this time the guitars are tuned, the drum-machine beats are smoother, and the pep-rally yelps are more determinedly melodic."

 AllMusic wrote that Bis "tried a whole bunch of different stuff, from more punky rave-ups to slinky trip-hop, and if the end result is a little scattered, it's also an enjoyable mess."

 Track listing

 All songs written by Bis unless otherwise indicated.